KingAndrew/AUDITING_WITH_INSPEC/README.md

 ### INSPEC INSTALLATION AND TARGET NODE

 Candidates should understand:
-- Software inSpec requires on a workstation invoking an InSpec command.
+- Software InSpec requires on a workstation so you can invoke an inspec command.
-- Software inSpec requires on a target.
+- Software InSpec requires on a target.
   ```
   InSpec works over the SSH protocol when scanning Linux systems,
   and the WinRM protocol when scanning Windows systems.